MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 ## Step 7: Populate the Onboarders table

-For a new employee to show up in the app as an Onbaorder who can be matched, you must first enter them into the Onbaorders table.
+For a new employee to show up in the app as an new employee who can be matched, you must first enter them into the Onboarders table.

 The *New Onboarders Sync* flow is set to run every Saturday.
-It automatically imports new employees set up in AAD in the last week into the Onboarding table.
+It automatically imports new employees set up in Entra ID in the last week into the Onboarding table.
 Initially, though, you may have to populate existing employees that you want to be a part of the program right away.

 ### Manually run the flow